jason-28/Learning-Note/SQL/SELECT within SELECT Tutorial.md

     WHERE name=(SELECT min(name) FROM world y
     WHERE y.continent=x.continent)

 ## Find the continents where all countries have a population <= 25000000.
 Then find the names of the countries associated with these continents.
-Show name, continent and population.
+Show name, continent and population. *不確定*

     SELECT name,continent,population FROM world x
     WHERE All (SELECT population FROM world y